mono/Embeddinator-4000/objcgen/Internals.md

 Code generators by their nature of generating code that will later be compiled can be difficult to trace through and understand.

-The Objective-C backend covers a number of different platforms (macOS, iOS, tvOS, etc) and packaging techniques (static library, dylib, frameworks).
+The Objective-C backend covers a number of different platforms (macOS, iOS, tvOS, etc).
+For all platforms, other than macOS without Xamarin.Mac, building frameworks is the default and supported packaging technique.
+Static libraries and dylib are available on macOS without Xamarin.Mac.

 This document will provide a high level roadmap of the components of `objcgen` and how they fit together.
-As the Embeddinator is a developing product, limitations and areas for future improvement will be noted at the end.

 ### Flow of Execution

 - Executation begins in the [driver](driver.cs) which handles a few tasks:
-    - 	Use Mono.Options to parse command line arguments
+    - 	Use [Mono.Options](https://github.com/xamarin/XamarinComponents/tree/master/XPlat/Mono.Options) to parse command line arguments
     -  Setup error handling in case of later crashes/exceptions
     -  In the common "generate" action case, instance an [embedder](embedder.cs) and configure it based on command line arguments
-    -  If compilation is requested then the [driver](driver.cs) invokes Compile () on the [embedder](embedder.cs) post generation
+    -  If compilation is requested then the [driver](driver.cs) invokes `Compile ()` on the [embedder](embedder.cs) post generation
 -  The [embedder](embedder.cs) drives code generation and packaging by:
     -  Validating settings passed in by [driver](driver.cs) are valid based on platform specific rules
-    -  Use IKVM to load the .NET assembly in question for processing via reflection.
+    -  Use [IKVM](https://github.com/mono/ikvm-fork) to load the .NET assembly in question for processing via reflection.
         -  Also configure IKVM to look for BCL and Facades from the appropriate SDK directory
     -  Instance a [ObjCProcessor](objcprocessor.cs) which reflects the library extracting needed information.
     -  Instance a [ObjCGenerator](objcgenerator.cs) which uses the ProcessedAssembly data to generate the native Objective-C bindings.